-Hearsay is a series of solo projects that seek to revise and expand on traditional independent narratives and visualizations.
-Embedded in this effort is the desire to privilege a form of knowledge often dismissed or ignored by traditional scholarship.
+Hearsay was a series of solo projects that sought to revise and expand on traditional independent narratives and visualizations.
+Embedded in this effort was the desire to privilege a form of knowledge often dismissed or ignored by traditional scholarship.
 Allowing for hearsay, which includes the possibility of speculations, rumor, gossip, and unsubstantiated claims, gives life to alternative realities and offers potentially liberatory visualizations of what could have been or might be.
 In these projects, subjectivity is embraced and mobility and change are understood as an underlying characteristic of escape and flights of imaginations.
 Co-curated by Teresa Reeves, Kirstie Tepper, and Julia Brock.

 Hearsay Projects include: